UniqueName992/Umbrel-Own-Store/README.md

 ## Unique's Umbrel Community App Store

 This repository is a community store for Umbrel.

-Here are several additional apps for Umbrel.
+This app store features two additional feature over standard umbrel apps:

+### Persistent Storage
+Find the configuration data for the apps under umbrel/data/storage/unique-store/<app>/data.
+Re-install the app and this data will persist.

+### Tweakable settings
+Find a compose-mod/yml file for each app at umbrel/data/storage/unique-store/app/compose-mod.yml Modify this file and re-install to change environments variables/volumes etc. to suit your needs.
+Delete the file and re-install the app at any time to revert to default.

 ### Apps
 * [MQTT Explorer](http://mqtt-explorer.com/)